ppx123-web/ICS2020/README.md

 # ICS2020 NJU 匡院 & AI PA

+##Attention: There is a problem which affects the beginning of PAL in lib:miniSDL, but it doesn't matter.

 # ICS2020 Programming Assignment

 This project is the programming assignment of the class ICS(Introduction to Computer System)